-Ohio State shooting leaves 1 person injured in 'targeted' attack, school says
+Shooting near Ohio State leaves 1 person injured in 'targeted' attack, school says

-One person was shot at the Ohio State University early Sunday in what school officials said was a targeted attack.
+One person was shot near the Ohio State University early Sunday in what school officials said was a targeted attack.

 Around 1:30 a.m., the university told students an "active shooter" was reported on the school's Columbus campus.
-"Secure in place: Run, Hide, or, as a last resort, Fight!" officials said, noting police were responding to the situation.
+"Secure in place: Run, Hide, or, as a last resort, Fight!" officials tweeted, noting police were responding to the situation.

 LA SHERIFF'S DEPUTY 'COMPLETELY FABRICATED' SNIPER STORY, HAS BEEN FIRED, AUTHORITIES SAY